system76/docs/_articles/upgrade.md

 Once the process is finished, restart your computer for the changes to take effect.

 ---

+If you use any third-party packages, you'll need to re-enable them in the Software & Updates settings on the **Other Software** tab.
+Check any sources that you might need, then close the window.

 # Fixing common upgrade failures